5mehulhelp5/module-linked-product-hyva-compat/README.md

 # Hyvä Linked Product

 # Summary
-This module allows you to link products that are similar in style but differ in size, color, etc.
+This module allows you to link products that are similar in style but differ in size, color, etc for Hyva theme.

-# Config

 # Installation